Mary E. Bell House: History

 Christian Endeavor societies, like the Y.M.C.A., were very popular during the late 1890s among Protestant denominations.
 Their progressive focus was on attracting and keeping young adults, mainly men, active in the life of the congregations and the community.
 Most of these Societies, (over 800 by 1902 comprising 20,000 youths.) were run by women.
 Mary E. Bell would become the local leader of the Varick Christian Endeavor Society in Center Moriches from its beginnings as a co-ed social group with activities such as dinners, picnics and other service projects like food banks and providing educational assistance such as tutors and weekly bible classes.

 From the turn of the century until it closed in 1914, the small church was dependent on Mary Bell and Annie Arch for its survival, Ministers came and visited from the AME Zion and members were lost from various causes, relocations and deaths also contributed to its demise.
 Annie would in summer and winter come over from her farm in Manorville to worship with her friends and the remaining congregants.
-After it closed its doors, Mary bell continued to hold church gatherings in her house informally, by 1915 her husband Earnest would become institutionalized and would remain so until his death in 1950.
-Mary and the girls, Alice (b.1898) and Lillian, with son Eugene (b.1902) were in the house in 1920 when the church's fortunes began to turn due to the great migration.
+After it closed its doors, Mary bell continued to hold church gatherings in her house informally, by 1915 her husband Ernest would become institutionalized and would remain so until his death in 1950.
+Mary and the girls, Alice (b.
+1898) and Lillian, with son Eugene (b.
+1902) were in the house in 1920 when the church's fortunes began to turn due to the Great Migration.
 African-Americans from the south had come to work on the farms of L.I. and the AME Zion sent a minister, Rev. William E. Wright, to take the reins of the congregation.
 When Mary Bell died, her beloved church took on a new name, the Bell AME Zion Church, so named in her honor.